NSW Health and Medical Research

 Application and submission process

-NSW Health invites eligible individuals to apply for the NSW Cardiovascular Research Capacity Program Senior and Early-Mid Career Researcher Grants.
+NSW Health invites eligible researchers to apply for NSW Cardiovascular Research Capacity Program Collaborative Grants.
+These grants support NSW-led collaborations involving multiple institutions to achieve success with national funding opportunities.

 Please see below the instructions for applying (these are also included on page 2 of the Application Form and page 4 of the Grant Guidelines).

-1. All applications should be submitted by email to MOH-OHMRGrants@health.nsw.gov.au by 5pm (AEST) on 1 July 2024.
+1. All applications should be submitted by email to MOH-OHMRGrants@health.nsw.gov.au by 5pm (AEDST) on 6 December 2024.

-2. Applicants must use the Senior and EMC Researcher Grants 2024 Application Form and attach any supporting evidence.
+2. Applicants must use the Collaborative Grants 2024 Application Form and attach any supporting evidence.

 3. All applications will receive an email acknowledging receipt within 72 hours.
 It is the applicant’s responsibility to follow up if no acknowledgement email is received.